 - 1. Push the (P) button for more than 3 seconds. - 2.
-The display alternately shows PBSS and B. - 3.
-By ♠ and ♥ buttons set a password equal to 81. - 4.
+The upper display will show PR55 while the lower display shows G. - 3.
+By ♠ and ♥ buttons set a password equal to -81. - 4.
 Push (P) button.

-The instrument shows the acronym of the first configuration parameter group 3 m^{p} .
+The instrument displays the acronym of the first configuration parameter group $^{2}$ ${1}\Box^{D}$ .

-- 5. By 1 button select the group of the first parameter of your list. - 6.
-With the (P) button select the first parameter of your list - 7.
-The instrument shows alternately the acronym of the parameter and his current promotion level.
+- 5. By $\bigcirc$ button select the group of the first parameter of your list. - 6.
+With the P button select the first parameter of your list. - 7.
+The upper display will show the acronym of the parameter while the lower display shows its current promotion level.
 The promotion level is defined by a letter followed by a number.
 The letter can be: - ""

 The parameter is NOT promoted and is present only in configuration.
-In this case the number is forced to zero. - "A" Indicates that the parameter has been promoted to the limited access level.
+In this case the number is forced to zero. - "A" Indicates that the parameter has been promoted to the "Limited access" level.
 The number shows its position in the limited access list. - ""

-Indicates that the parameter has been promoted to the Operator level.
+Indicates that the parameter has been promoted to the "Operator" level.
 The number shows its position in the limited access list. - 8.
-By (a) and (b) buttons assign to this parameter the desired position.
+By and buttons assign to this parameter the desired position.

-Note: Setting a value different from 0 the letter "c" changes automatically to "A" and the parameter is automatically promoted to the limited access level.
+Note: Setting a value different from 0 the letter "c" changes automatically to "A" and the parameter is automatically promoted to the Limited access level.

-- 9. In order to modify the level from "Limited access" to "Operator" and vice versa, press 1 button and, maintaining the pressure, press 🌢 button. - 10.The letter changes from "A" to "o" and vice versa.
-Select the second parameter that you want to add to the "Limited access" level and repeat steps 6, 7 and 8. - 11.
-Repeat steps 5, 6, 7 and 8 until the list has been completed. - 12.When you need to exit the promotion procedure, push \bigcirc button and maintain the pressure for more than 10 s.
+- 9. In order to modify the level from "Limited access" to "Operator" and vice versa, push (U) button then, maintaining the pressure, push (A) button. - 10.The letter changes from "A" to "o" and vice versa.
+Select the second parameter that you want to add to the Limited access level and repeat steps 6, 7 and 8. - 11.Repeat steps 5, 6, 7, 8 until the list has been completed. - 12.When you need to exit the Promotion procedure, push $\bigcirc$ button and maintain the pressure for more than 10 s.